T

 The compound was finally processing people for the evacuation of Saigon.
 L/Cpl Judge and Cpl McMahon were working security near the bowling alley, it was a staging area and the people were sleeping on the lanes of the bowling alley.
 I had spent half of the day trying to get my new wife and my four year old step-daughter on a flight out.
 I was tired, I was about ready to scream because of the red tape that the State Department was still putting up in our way.
 L/Cpl Judge came up to me and said, "Sgt Potratz, I know the guy who fills out the plane manifest, give me your paperwork and I'll get your family on the next flight out."
 I will never forget L/Cpl Darwin Judge, he went away for only 5 minutes, then rushed us to the plane, Judge put my 4 year old daughter on his back, "piggy back ride" style, picked up my wife's suit cases, and walked them up to the plane.
 That was the last time I saw Darwin Judge alive, he was my hero that day.
 A few weeks ago, my step-daughter, Becky Potratz, graduated from the University of Southern California in Los Angeles, with honors.
 Comedian Bill Cosby was the graduation speaker.
 But I only thought of one person standing next to my daughter as she got her diploma, Darwin Judge, who carried that little girl on his back 23 years ago.
 I have a 21 year old daughter and a 7 year old son now, now I think I can imagine the pain the Judge and McMahon families felt, when their little boys didn't come home on April 29, 1975.
 But if it weren't for the Darwin Judges and Charles McMahon's, thousands of Americans and Vietnamese would not have made it to this country and lived a fuller life.
 I will never forget the last Marine to die in Vietnam, Darwin Judge, because on a hot day in April, 1975, he was my hero.

-CWO Doug Doug Potratz USMC Retired was the
+CWO Doug Doug Potratz USMC Retired was the organizer of the

 Fall of Saigon 25th Memorial/Reunion